cryptax/droidlysis/README.md

 ## Configuration

 If you used the default install commands & directories as specified above, you won't need any configuration.
-This

 The configuration is extremely simple, you only need to tune `droidconfig.py`.
 Note that if you placed the tools in the default `~/softs` directory as I specified, you don't have to do anything: the tools will be automatically found in that location.